shuhei/shuhei.github.com/source/_posts/2019-10-08-migrating-from-bash-to-zsh.markdown

 categories: [zsh]
 ---

 I updated my Macbook Air to macOS Catalina.
-The installation took some time, but it was done when I got up this morning.
+The installation took some time, but it was done when I got up the next morning.
 The applications that I use seemed to work fine on Catalina.
 But bash started complaining when I started new sessions.

 ```console
 The default interactive shell is now zsh.